remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/README.md

 Overview
 ---
-In this project, use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+In this project, use learnings about deep neural networks and convolutional neural networks to classify traffic signs.
+T
+- Train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+- After the model is trained, try out model on images of German traffic signs found on the web.

-We have included an Ipython notebook that contains further instructions and starter code.
-Be sure to download the [Ipython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
+- Based on initial Ipython notebook starter code @ [Ipython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.
+- Detailed writeup created for this project, based on template @ [writeup template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md).

-To meet specifications, the project will require submitting three files:
+To meet specifications, the project requires submitting three files:
 * the Ipython notebook with the code
 * the code exported as an html file
 * a writeup report either as a markdown or pdf file

-Writeup
----
-Writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/481/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.
+* Writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/481/view) + description of how each point is addressed.
+  - Include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
+  - Include images to demonstrate how the code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).
+  - Need be concise.
+Just a brief description of how each rubric point is passed, and references to the relevant code.

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---